turbot/steampipe-plugin-gcp/docs/tables/gcp_compute_subnetwork.md

   gcp_compute_subnetwork;
 ```

-### List of subnetworks where users have compute admin access
+### List of subnetworks where users have compute admin access assigned in a resource policy

 ```sql
 select